 Galung Tuluk, a coastal village in the Polewali Mandar regency of West Sulawesi, is setting a strong example of spending better to address the unique needs of its community.
 There, the village government has placed a high priority on ensuring that the youngest generation has access to quality basic services.
 Galung Tuluk is investing a large portion of its annual Village Law endowment to bring quality early childhood education and development (ECED) services to its children.
 This community-driven investment is of particular importance in provinces such as West Sulawesi, which have extremely high rates of child stunting.
 Galung Tuluk's spending on ECED is significantly higher that that of other villages in Indonesia, which on average allocate just 5% of village funds to health and education services.

 The village fund allocations are a result of community-level decision-making, whereby issues are raised at sub-village consultative meetings, before being escalated to a village level meeting where they are prioritized.
 Respondents from the village government indicated that the investment in early childhood education came about because communities were aware of the importance of basic social services and engaged in village consultation processes, and village government leaders were willing to invest in the human capital of their community.

 Previously, under the auspices of the ECED Frontline pilot, teachers in Galung Tuluk were able to attend affordable and quality training organized at the sub-district level for a number of villages at a time.
 However, as seen in Galung Tuluk, generating and coordinating demand between villages to invest in teacher training is a challenge.
-Our research during these missions reveals that sub-district level actors like the Village Facilitator at the sub-district office, education and community empowerment offices at the district level, and training providers need to do more to pool demand from across villages if a village-financed training system is to be sustainable.
+Our research during these missions reveals that sub-district level actors like the Village Facilitator at the sub-district office, education and community empowerment offices at the district level, and training providers need to do more to pool demand from across villages if a village-financed training system for early childhood educators is to be sustainable.